macOS High Sierra vs Windows 10 comparison

 MacOS (previously known as Mac OS X) has been updated regularly since it first arrived on Macs in 2001.
 Apple frequently issues minor updates, but more significant changes come once a year, usually in the autumn.

 Windows 10 was released in July 2015, and, like macOS it has regular updates.
 You won’t be seeing a Windows 11 because Microsoft sees its OS as a service and therefore issues features update for it, rather than completely overhauling it.
+The most recent major update to Windows 10 was the Fall Creators Update 17 October 2017.

 Let’s face it, Apple is famed for the design of it’s hardware so the expectation is that the software design will be similarly beautiful.
 Microsoft, on the other hand, tends to be though of as, dare we say it, a bit boring and functional.
 Does the design of Windows 10 reflect this?
 We’ll take a look below.